vedbabar/YouTube-TV-Ad-Skipper/README.md

    becoming available.

 Keep the script running in the background (it loops forever, reconnecting if the TV's session ever drops).
-Two common ways to keep it running 24/7:
+Three common ways to keep it running 24/7:

 ### Option A: systemd (Linux machine / Raspberry Pi)